 The six VMFRP partners work together to deliver these projects and meet monthly through a Project Control Group.
-Since project planning started in 2010, a stakeholder consultation database has been developed and contains more than 500 contacts across all nine sites.
+Since the projects started in 2010, a stakeholder consultation database has been developed and now contains more than 500 contacts across all nine sites.
 Engagement specialists across all project partners organisations were involved in the stakeholder analysis.

-The Lindsay and Wallpolla Islands floodplain restoration projects are located in the Mildura Rural City municipality and the Mallee Catchment Management Authority region.
+The Hattah Lakes North project is located entirely in the Rural City of Mildura and the Mallee Catchment Management Authority region.